 So while Hizzoner stands down in the face of soaring crime, he seeks to stand up to President Trump, who is actually dedicated to restoring law and order where it is so desperately needed—in failing Democrat-run cities such as ours.
 At the same time, these elected imposters have stoked protests that play to their base, as they ignore community outcry to stem skyrocketing crime that is further deepening the hole created by draconian and arbitrary COVID-19 restrictions.

 Speaking of heavy handed constraints on business owners, Governor Cuomo has seemingly sought to do for them what he did for thousands of New York seniors, by issuing confusing and sometimes nonsensical pronouncements.
-For example, his famous judgement that chicken wings are not “food” enough for the state’s requirement that bars serve something of “substance” along with cold beer.
+For example, his famous judgment that chicken wings are not “food” enough for the state’s requirement that bars serve something of “substance” along with cold beer.
 This would be a great setup for a joke about out-of-touch bureaucrats, if it was not so deadly serious for bars at risk of being shut down by the State Liquor Authority.

 This is precisely what moved me last month to do my part to help my community, by encouraging my fellow neighbors to come out of hiding and show those local businesses some love with their patronage.
 The social media scolds and clueless “Karens” did not deter me.
 I knew that we could do this safely.
 After all, I had observed for months that we could follow social distancing guidelines at the local grocery stores, pharmacies, and banks.
 Taking reasonable precautions amid the pandemic versus patronizing businesses and living your life is a false choice!
-(Much like allowing children to attend school this Fall, but that is a topic for another day.)
+(Much like allowing children to attend school this fall, but that is a topic for another day.)

 So, I organized an effort, to remind everyone in the neighborhood that these establishments are open and need our business to survive.
 I talked to many small business owners about just how desperate the situation had become.
 Along with the participation of a strictly non-partisan Facebook group that focuses on restaurants and bars in this part of Brooklyn, I soon had more than fifty local spots participating in the event.
 I called it “Boost Bay Ridge” because it’s meant to literally boost business for all those suffering entrepreneurs.